 (a) ELEMENTARY ALGEBRA.
-The four fundamental operations for rational algebraic expressions; factoring, determination of highest common factor and lowest common multiple by factoring; fractions, including complex fractions, and ratio and proportion; linear equations. both numerical and literal, containing one or more unknown quantities; problems depending on linear equations: radicals, including the extraction of the square root of polynomials and of numbers; exponents, including fractional and negative.
-One Unit.
+The four fundamental operations for rational algebraic expressions; factoring, determination of highest common factor and lowest common multiple by factoring; fractions, including complex fractions, and ratio and proportion; linear equations, both numerical and literal, containing one or more unknown quantities; problems depending on linear equations; radicals, including the extraction of the square root of polynominals and of numbers; exponents, including fractional and negative.
+One unit.

-(b.)
-ADVANCED ALGEBRA.
+(b) ADVANCED ALGEBRA.
 The whole subject reviewed from the beginning and extending through Quadratics.

-Quadratic equations, both numerical and literal; simple cases of equation with one or more unknown quantities, that can be solved by the methods of linear or quadratic equations; problems depending on quadratic equations; the binominal theorem for positive integral exponents; the formulas for the nth term and the sum of the terms of arithmetical and geometric progressions. with applications.
+Quadratic equations, both numerical and literal; simple cases of equation with one or more unknown quantities, that can be solved by the methods of linear or quadratic equations; problems depending on quadratic equations; the binominal theorem for positive integral exponents; the formulas for the nth term and the sum of the terms of arithmetical and geometric progressions, with applications.

-It is assumed that pupils will be required throughout the course to solve numerous problems which involve putting questions into equations.
-Some of these problems should be chosen from mensuration, from physics. and from commercial life.
-The use of graphical methods and illustrations, particularly in connection with the solution of equations, is also expected.
+The student will be required to solve problems which involve putting questions into equations.
+These problems will be chosen from mensuration, from physics, and from commercial life.
 One and one-half units.

+(c.)
 PLANE GEOMETRY.
-The usual theorems and (c.) constructions of good text-books, including the general properties of plane rectilinear figures; the circle and the measurement of angles; similar polygons; areas; regular polygons and the measurement of the circle; the solution of numerous original exercises, including loci problems: applications to the mensuration of lines and plane surfaces.
-One Unit.
+The usual theorems and constructions of good text-books, including the general properties of plane rectilinear figures; the circle and the measurement of angles; similar polygons; areas; regular polygons and the measurement of the circle; the solution of numerous original exercises, including loci problems; applications to the mensuration of lines and plane surfaces.
+One unit.

-- (a.)
+(a.)
 FIRST YEAR LATIN.
 A thorough study of grammatical forms and constructions, illustrated in examples both of Latin into English and English into Latin.
-A full years' work of daily exercises will be needed to prepare for this requirement.
-Any of the ordinary manuals will serve as the text-book.
-One unit. - (b.)
-SECOND YEAR LATIN.
-Reading of easy Fables and Stories with selected biographies from Viri Romae and Nepos.
+A full year's work of daily exercises will be needed to prepare for this requirement.
+Any of the ordinary manuals will serve as the textbook.
+One unit.

+(b) SECOND YEAR LATIN.
+Reading of easy Fables and

+Stories with selected biographies from Viri Romae and Nepos.
 The work must cover not less than seventy-five pages of Latin prose.
+One unit.

-One unit. - (c.)
-THIRD YEAR LATIN.
+(c) THIRD YEAR LATIN.
 Caesar, books I, II, III.
 Cicero, the first three orations against Catiline.
 One unit.